JReverse/SnapTwink/README.md

 # SnapTwink
-- SnapTwink A snapchat Xposed Module in Kotlin to learn
+- SnapTwink A Snapchat Xposed Module in Kotlin to learn

 # Devolepment roadmap [❌] = In progress [✔️] = Done
 - Screenshot Bypass [✔️]